 As a principal dancer and guest artist performer, Mr. Boutilier was often invited to teach master classes.
 Passionate about dance and bringing inspiration to others, Mr. Boutilier discovered his love of teaching.
 In 1982, he took a risk and left the National Ballet of Canada, and his familiar career path to pursue his goal of mentoring the dancers of tomorrow.
 The Sean Boutilier Academy of Dance (SBAD) opened its Etobicoke studio location in 1982.
 The studio’s philosophy “For the Joy of Dance” continues to reflect Mr. Boutilier’s passion for dance and his goal of sharing his positive experiences with the community.

-Mr. Boutilier was supported by his well-known colleagues and friends for public support and teaching roles.
-Karen Kain and Frank Augustine among many renowned dancers attended the grand opening and autographed a large poster of the original studio logo
+As he transitioned into his role as Artistic Director of SBAD, Mr. Boutilier called on his well-known friends and colleagues for public support and teaching roles.
+Karen Kain and Frank Augustine among many renowned dancers attended the grand opening and autographed a large poster of the original studio logo.

 Sean (affectionately known as Mr. B) continues to weave the joy of dance into the studio, and has inspired thousands of lives over the years through teaching and choreography.

 Mr. B’s goal has always been to make SBAD an industry leader, by making dance enjoyable and accessible across all ages and levels of dance.
 By providing excellent teachers and state-of-the-art facilities, Mr. Boutilier hopes to pass on his passion of an art form that he himself first fell in love with at five years old.